tdewolff/canvas/README.md

 - `DPMM` is now a function just like `DPI`: `rasterizer.PNGWriter(5.0 * canvas.DPMM)` => `rasterizer.PNGWriter(canvas.DPMM(5.0))`
 - `FontFace` is now passed around as a pointer
 - `NewRichText` now requires a default `*FontFace` to be passed
-- `FontFace.ToPath` requires a resolution to be passed for hinting purposes (hinting not yet implemented though)

 ### Sponsors